knowTheHp/connect-api/README.md

 **Auth Controller**
 <br/>
 Auth Controller takes care of user registration and login.
-A repository is added i.e. [IAuthRepository](https://github.com/knowTheHp/connect-api/blob/master/Data/IAuthRepository.cs) that stores the user information in the database and validates the user for the same.
+A repository is created [IAuthRepository](https://github.com/knowTheHp/connect-api/blob/master/Data/IAuthRepository.cs) that takes care of storing the user information in the database and validates the user for the same.
 ```c#
 using System;
 using System.IdentityModel.Tokens.Jwt;